cronecode/nest-witch/README.md

-NEST WITCH was created during the 2016 Game Curious, an initiative from Toronto's amazing Hand Eye Society.
-You can read more about it [here](http://handeyesociety.com/game-curious/).
+NEST WITCH was created during the 2016 [Game Curious] (http://handeyesociety.com/game-curious/), an initiative from Toronto's amazing Hand Eye Society.
+It was exhibited in July 2016 at the Ryerson Image Centre.

-This game owes much to all the program's astoundingly generous volunteers, but especially to [Liam Clarke](https://github.com/LiamAttClarke), who went far beyond the call of duty and became my collaborator.
+This game owes much to all the Game Curious volunteers, but especially to my collaborator [Liam Clarke](https://github.com/LiamAttClarke).
+He is solely to blame for "Sandstorm."

-The version of NEST WITCH preserved here was designed with live presentation in mind, and will not appear again in this form.
-As such, I'm inclined to let it stand as an artifact rather than attempting modifications; also, it would be hard, and I'm lazy.

-There are plenty of ugly hacks here, but on the day in question, it was fucking magnificent.

 ![game over receipt](https://github.com/cronecode/nest-witch/blob/master/public/images/nestwitch.jpg)